 When it comes to food, we all have our dislikes and likes.
 Everyone’s tastebud is different as well as their equivalents and dislikes for different types of food.
-When an adult tell another adult that he or she does not want certain dishes, we feel the need to provide facts.
-We feel the need to explain as to why we won’t eat or dislike certain foods.
+When an adult tells another adult that he or she does not want certain dishes, we feel the need to provide facts.
+We feel the need to explain why we won’t eat or dislike certain foods.

 Here are 10 things we all hate about food.